 I used a store bought cookie dough and baked them according to the directions on the back.
 I did not add the marshmallows into the batter.

-Once the cookies were baked, I added marshmallows to the tops of the cookies and put them under the broiler just until the marshmallows browned.
+Next, I added marshmallows to the tops of the cookies just after I pulled them from the oven and put them under the broiler just until the marshmallows browned.
 I let them cool completely and then dipped them into chocolate and then into graham crackers.

 The second test cookies look better, but, don’t necessarily taste better.
 What are your thoughts?
 I do think hands down, homemade is always better.
 Try this out for yourself and let me know what you think in the comments below.